anukrishnank/CiCdDemo/README.md

 ## Demo project for CI/CD

 This is simple Demo project to demonstrate setting up of Continous Intgeration(CI), Continous Deployment(CD) in a scala project.

-Here I use travis-ci and coverall to set up the CI part and docker for CD.
+Here I use Travis for CI and docker for automated build

 ## Setting Up Travis CI